carrot/sprout-node/root/README.md

 ### Why should you care?

-Write about what this project means.
+Write about why this project is important.

 ### Installation